 Though initially developed for people with diabetes, the (relative) affordability of personal constant glucose monitoring devices is getting to the point where athletes and people looking to dial in their nutrition can soon use the science in a meaningful way.
 (Read more about the science behind glucose monitoring here.)
 While both the Levels and the Supersapiens devices below are made by the same company, Abbott, the models and platform are quite different.
-Also, both platforms are in the middle stages of their rollouts, but we’re bringing you an early look at which emerging service works best right now.

 Both use a small, 5mm hollow needle to effectively implant a thin, hair-like sensor filament under the skin on your arm.
 The sensor is attached to a plastic patch, roughly the size of a quarter, that sticks to your skin with a very strong, waterproof adhesive.
 The sensor only lasts 14 days, so you’ll need to reapply every two weeks (it doesn’t hurt much, as long as you change application sites).
 Also, the sensor is waterproof for swimming—even over an hour, despite the manufacturer’s warning.
 Just make sure you don’t snag it on clothing or a doorframe and rip it out.

 The current version of Levels’ platform uses Abbott’s FreeStyle Libre with a sensor that stores up to eight hours of glucose information for periodic download via the built-in contactless near-field chip (NFC) reader on your smartphone.
 Because it’s a store-and-see situation, you won’t be able to view real-time blood glucose with this sensor.
 The Levels app displays your downloaded glucose data on a graph alongside any Apple Health-connected activities and lets you log your food intake for analysis against your data.
 The app also has a huge library of learning content to help you as you go.